Israel and Hamas agree on truce to free hostages in swap, raising hopes of halting war in Gaza

 The return of hostages could lift spirits in Israel, where their plight has gripped the country.
 Families of the hostages — who include babies and older adults — have staged mass demonstrations to pressure the government to bring them home.

-But they could also find themselves divided as some hostages are freed and others remain in Gaza.
-Soldiers are likely to be the last to be released, and their families may press the government to extend the truce until they return home.
+But they could also find themselves divided as some hostages are freed and others not.

 Ofri Bibas Levy, whose brother, sister-in-law and two nephews — aged 4 and 10 months — are among the captives, said the deal puts the families in an “inhumane” situation.